 31.1.3.3 The NYISO’s procedures shall be designed to allow the coordination of the NYISO’s planning activities with those of NERC, NPCC, the NYSRC, neighboring Control Areas and other regional reliability organizations so as to develop consistency of the models, databases, and assumptions utilized in making reliability and economic determinations.

 31.1.3.4 The NYISO’s procedures shall facilitate the timely identification and resolution of all substantive and procedural disputes that arise out of the CSPP.
 Any party participating in the CSPP and having a dispute arising out of the CSPP may seek to have its dispute resolved in accordance with NYISO governance procedures during the course of the CSPP.
-If the party’s dispute is not resolved in this manner as a part of the plan development process, the party may invoke formal dispute resolution procedures administered by the NYISO that are the same as those available to Transmission Customers under Article 12.16 of the NYISO OATT.
+If the party’s dispute is not resolved in this manner as a part of the plan development process, the party may invoke formal dispute resolution procedures administered by the NYISO that are the same as those available to Transmission Customers under Section 2.16 of the NYISO OATT and Section 11 of the ISO Market Administration and Control Area Services Tariff.
 Disputes arising out of the LTPP shall be addressed by the dispute resolution process set forth in Section 31.2.1.3 of this Attachment Y.

 31.1.3.5 Except for those cases where the NYISO OATT provides that an individual customer shall be responsible for the cost, or a specified share of the cost, of an individually requested study related to interconnection or to system expansion or to congestion and resource integration, the study costs incurred by the NYISO as a result of its administration of the CSPP will be recovered from all customers through and in accordance with Rate Schedule 1 of the NYISO OATT.